viveky22/M1_app_game/1_Requirements/README.md

 5)The number keys "d,a,w,s" haas been set within the program to move the snake toright, left, top and bottom.

+# SWOT Analysis
+## Strengths
+easy to play the game

+no need of internet

+## Weakness
+required a computer to play the game

+you can play only virtually on P.C.

+## Oppotunities
+Expand capabilities to extend further

+Get to know more ideas about more games

+## Threats
+There are many games of snake in the market , so there is a possibility of same features.

 ## 4W's and 1H